 Magnesium has the best strength-to-weight ratio of all common structural metals and is increasingly used in the manufacture of car parts, laptop computers, mobile phones and power tools.
 The LMG project is at the forefront of environmental sustainability – by recycling a power plant waste product to extract valuable commodities and low CO2 emitter.

 The Latrobe Valley location provides access to a skilled workforce and existing infrastructure.

 The LMG plant is expected to produce initially approximately 3,000 tonnes of magnesium metal per year.
 After successful commissioning this plant, the plant will be expanded to 40,000 tpa.

 In June 2016, LMG has signed a MoU with RWE Power AG to develop a 30,000 tpa magnesium plant using LMG Hydromet Process.

 LMG has identified one RWE Power brown coal mine near Cologne that it believes has the required MgO grade.
 Recent hydromet test completed concluded that the beneficiated fly ash produced from the RWE brown coal fly ash was suitable for the extraction of magnesium.

 The Cologne mine produces about 40 million wet tonnes of coal per annum.
 The three mines in the Latrobe Valley produce about 65 million wet tonnes per annum.
-If the fly ash is suitable, this mine may have the capacity to produce up to 80,000 tonnes of magnesium per annum from its annual tonnages of fly ash.

 This page updated: 07/10/2014